 5 Best Travel Reward Credit Cards

 There are few things as alluring as the promise of free travel to exotic destinations.
 The banks know this, and have long offered travel rewards to their customers for using their credit cards.
-In turn, savvy credit card users have learned how to exploit these offers to travel in comfort and style well beyond their means.
-(See also: 6 Ways My Family Scores Free Travel With Credit Cards)
+In turn, savvy credit card users maximize their rewards to travel in comfort and style well beyond their means.
+(See also: How Travel Rewards Credit Cards Really Work)

 Recently, I was explaining this to an European executive sitting next to me in Lufthansa's Airbus A380 business class while returning home from a vacation in Italy.
 I told him that my family and I could not possibly have paid for our three $7,000 tickets for this flight.
 But thanks to my travel rewards credit cards, my journey was all but free after some taxes and fees.
-Through careful selection and use of rewards, these kinds of trips have become an annual occurrence for our family.
+Through careful selection and use of rewards, these kinds of trips have become an annual occurrence for my family.
 While there are innumerable ideas, tips, and tricks to be gleaned from endless hours of research, my mission is to do the work for you and deliver only the most valuable advice to busy people who lack the time and patience to discover and decipher these deals.
 (See also: Cash Back vs Travel Rewards: Pick the Right Card for you)

 Choosing The 5 Best Travel Rewards Credit Cards